×

 When we asked people about industries and career opportunities in Crucita, they reponded:

 "In Crucita, foreigners often find employment in the tourism industry, working in hotels, restaurants, and bars.
 Some also work as English teachers in local schools or offer private tutoring.
 Others may be involved in real estate, helping other expats to find and purchase properties.
 There are also opportunities for foreigners to work in the healthcare sector, particularly if they have relevant qualifications and experience.
-Some foreigners may also start their own businesses, such as surf schools or tour companies, capitalizing on the area's popularity as a tourist destination," remarked one expat who made the move to Crucita.
+Some foreigners may also start their own businesses, such as surf schools or tour companies, capitalizing on the area's popularity as a tourist destination," said one expat who made the move to Crucita.

 What is life like in Crucita?